 The New York legislature adopted a budget deal that contains reforms that state organizers have long worked toward.
 Here are some of its provisions:

-- The legislation overhauls discovery rules.
-Right now, prosecutors can withhold files from the defense until the trial, not even providing them before defendants take a plea deal.
+Discovery rules: Right now, prosecutors can withhold files from the defense until the trial, not even providing them before defendants take a plea deal.
 The new rules require that they provide information (such as grand jury testimonies or visual reproductions) within 15 days of arraignment.

-- It also reforms the bail system: It ends the use of cash bail for misdemeanors and some felonies, and provides new mechanisms for release on nonmonetary conditions.
+Bail reform: The new law ends the use of cash bail for misdemeanors and some felonies, and provides new mechanisms for release on nonmonetary conditions.
 According to Governor Andrew Cuomo, “90 percent of the people who are charged will remain out of jail” after implementation.
 Unlike earlier proposals, the bill keeps cash bail for higher-level offenses.
 This falls short of many advocates’ demand that pretrial release not be tied to one’s ability to make a financial payment.
 The Gotham Gazette describes how this compromise took shape.

-- Another reform folded into the budget is the One Day to Protect New Yorkers Act, which will shield noncitizens convicted of some class A misdemeanors from deportation by cutting the maximum jail sentence by one day (from 365 to 364 days).
+Immigration: Another reform folded into the budget is the One Day to Protect New Yorkers Act, which will shield noncitizens convicted of some class A misdemeanors from deportation by cutting the maximum jail sentence by one day (from 365 to 364 days).
 Colorado and Utah adopted this same reform last week.

 Cuomo is expected to sign the budget.